CPU, GPU, Memory, and multi-process architecture

 When you start an application on your computer or phone, the CPU and GPU are the ones powering the application.
 Usually, applications run on the CPU and GPU using mechanisms provided by the Operating System.

-Executing program on Process and Thread
+Execute program on Process and Thread

 Another concept to grasp before diving into browser architecture is Process and Thread.
 A process can be described as an application's executing program.
 A thread is the one that lives inside of process and executes any part of its process's program.